- Published on

 Further improvements

 For now, the problem is I need to manually turn on/off the light.
-What I want is for the light to automatically turn itself off when the printer is finish printing.
+What I want is for the light to automatically turn itself off when the printer is finished printing.

-I have few ideas running in my mind right now:
+I have a few ideas running in my mind right now:

 Access Marlin to get printing status